EisigesEis/Lighthouse-Breakout/README.md

 # Lighthouse-Breakout
-A [Lighthouse-CAU](https://github.com/ProjectLighthouseCAU) submission in `Wintersemester 22/23` for the module `Einführung in die Informatik`.
+A [Lighthouse-CAU](https://github.com/ProjectLighthouseCAU) submission in `Wintersemester 22/23` for the module `Einführung in die Informatik` created by Eisiges Eis.
 It is hardcoded for a screen-size of 28x14 and was not displayed on the high-rise building due to energy saving measurements.

 ## Quick Start
 1. Clone the Repository to your local machine.